 Before Lyndhurst was Parkinson and Gill, and before that establishment was Burton and Company at Pinfold Street near the YMCA, which was owned by Bob “Poor Bob” Parravicino.

-An impressive pantheon of funeral directors and morticians is associated with this institution – Parravicino, Burton, Parkinson, Gill, Lewis, Bryan and Griffith.
+An illustrious group of funeral directors and morticians are associated with this institution – Parravicino, Burton, Parkinson, Gill, Lewis, Bryan and Griffith.

 Colin Parkinson went to work with John Burton in 1941.
 He and a Mr. Lewis were soon jointly running the business after the death of Mr. Burton.
 Around 1951, they were joined by George Gill, who would later form a company known as Parkinson and Gill Ltd, at a property known as Lyndhurst.